 Editor’s note: This article is a three-part series of interviews seeking recommendations to make orthopaedics more open and inclusive.
-The next article will appear in the November issue of AAOS Now.
+The other articles appeared in the November and December issues of AAOS Now.

 Although orthopaedics remains fairly homogenous (92 percent of practitioners are white males), the conversation about diversity is moving in the right direction.
 However, discussions thus far have focused primarily on women and underrepresented racial minorities.
 In order to truly embrace the concept of diversity and create an inclusive environment, “underrepresented minorities” also should include socioeconomic background, ethnicity, language, nationality, gender identity, sexual orientation, religion, geography, practice setting, specialty area, disability status, and age.